calebwebdesigner/Sorted/README.md

 **Credits:**

 Sorted. was designed and created by me.
-Copyright © 2022, calebwebdesigner
+Copyright © 2022, calebwebdesigner.